Unveiling the coupling of single metallic nanoparticles to whispering-gallery microcavities

-In conclusion, we have presented, with high spatial resolution, the coupling of MNP to WGMRs using fast electrons, observed from both energy absorption (EELS) and light emission emission (CL) measurements.
-Albeit emission spectra can be used to improve spectral resolution, EELS provides information about the absence of coupling between high order surface plasmon resonances and gallery modes, a compelling example on how EELS-CL can be used in combination to provide complementing information.
-Beyond its remarkable agreement with the experiments, FDTD-simulated energy-loss spectroscopy provided us a deep physical insight into the coupling mechanism and thus proved to be a powerful tool to investigate such complex nano-optical system.
-Finally, the nanocube surface plasmon resonance excitation by the electron probe allows a selective manipulation of the gallery-mode polarization by either coupling to TM or to both TM and TE resonances.
+In conclusion, we have described, with high spatial resolution, the coupling of MNPs to WGMRs using fast electrons, observed from both energy absorption (EELS) and light emission (CL) measurements.
+While CL can be used to improve the experiment spectral resolution, EELS provides rich and complete absorption information over a large spectral range: a compelling example on how EELS and CL can be used together to provide self-complementary information.
+The combined EELS-CL measurements would be even more relevant if the electron energy could be changed without causing major microscope misalignment.
+Beyond its remarkable agreement with experiments, FDTD-simulated energy-loss spectroscopy provides us with a deep physical insight into the coupling mechanism.
+Finally, the plasmon resonance excitation by the electron probe allows for the manipulation of the gallery-mode polarization by either coupling to TM or to both TM and TE resonances.
+With the advent of a new generation of monochromated STEMs, experiments requiring such high spectral and spatial resolution are now possible.
+With this work, we help to open the path for the high quality-factor and small modal volume photonic devices to be scrutinized in a STEM.